-How To Survive Heated Conversations With Friends And Family
+How to Survive Heated Conversations with Friends and Family

-Last week, my buddy and I were talking about life and the changing world around us.
+Recently, a buddy and I were talking about life and the changing world around us.
 And with all the recent shifts in social, economic, and political climates, we had plenty to talk about.

 Normally, our discussions tend to be on the lighter side.
 We compare our views on current events and give each other the “benefit of our wisdom.”
 But about two hours into this conversation, it started heating up.
 As my friend was going deeper into his feelings about global and political issues close to his heart, his tone began to escalate—and he eventually started to erupt like a volcano.